Sparkplug84/route_share_MS4/README.md

     * **Possible Fix** - Adding some form of validation to the form field to make sure it comes from a Google Maps source.

 3.  * **Issue** - Webhook not working completely
     * **Info** - When completing an order the webhook should check if the order has been saved in the database.
-If the order is not in teh database after 5 seconds the order information that was captured during submission, is then passed into the database automatically by the webhook.
+If the order is not in the database after 5 seconds the order information that was captured during submission, is then passed into the database automatically by the webhook.
 This is in the event that the order submission fails after clicking the submit button.
 This way the user will still have their order processed.
 When I tested the form submission failing to see if the webhook worked, everything appeared to work.
 In the stripe webhook events the `payment_intent.succeeded` showed a 200 response and the with the statement `Order created in the webhook` as opposed to `Order already eists in database` under normal checkouts.
 However when I checked the admin panel of my application, the order was not there.
+While trying to fix the issue I may have caused another a further problem as the `payment_intent.succeeded` in the stripe dashboard is now showing a 500 error.
     * **Possible Fix** - I did go through this with the tudors a couple of times but we couldn't figure out what the problem was.
-I think the best thing to do would be to put several print statements throughout the webhook handler file and see which ones print as see at which point the code breaks out of the sequence.
+I think the best thing to do would be to put several print statements throughout the webhook handler file and see which ones print and see at which point the code breaks out of the sequence.
 Unfortunately I ran out of time to fully dive into this.
+Ordering normally without the use of the webhook works perfectly but it is bug that remains to be fixed.

 [↥ Back to top](#Mark-McClean)